Zum Hauptinhalt springen

 Running shoes

-The first step is to find a supportive running shoe: "Ensure you run in shoes that offer some cushioning and stability, and are suitable for the surface you'll be running on too," says Williams.
+"Ensure you run in shoes that offer some cushioning and stability, and are suitable for the surface you'll be running on too," says Williams.

 Factors include finding the perfect shoe width, cushion level, and arch support for your feet.
-Forschung shows that your shoes can significantly reduce your chance of running-related injury.
+Research shows that your shoes can significantly reduce your chance of running-related injury.
 If possible, it helps to have your shoes fitted properly in-store.

 Stretching